Garrydagr8/Paypal_Midterm_Assignment/README.md

 either choose from the already offered courses or add new courses according to the needs
 of the user.
 Here the user can be a student or a professor

+# Concepts Used from VAP

+- Express js Framework
+- Use of Promises
+- Use of PUG HTML Template Generating Engine
+- Event listeners and handlers

 # Difficulties Faced

 Working with session variables to store login information and perform authentication based on students.json - (Not implemented)